 Did you know recycling batteries in Vermont just got easier?

 That's right.
-Old single-use, alkaline batteries (think AA, AAA, 9V, D-Cell, C-Cell, button cell) can be dropped-off at more than 100+ convenient locations throughout Vermont.
+Old cell phones and household batteries, both single-use and rechargeable, and can be dropped-off at more than 100+ convenient locations throughout Vermont.
+Some locations accept cell phones too.

 Visit Call2Recycle.org/vermont for all your battery recycling questions.